Andean preceramic: Preceramic in Chile

-Some of the early preceramic cultures flourished both in Peru and in Chile.
+Some of the early preceramic cultures flourished both in what is now Peru and Chile.
 This applies to the Chinchorro culture that was active in what is now northern Chile and southern Peru.
 This culture left us the Chinchorro mummies; these are the oldest examples of artificially mummified human remains in the world.
 The oldest mummy recovered from the Atacama Desert is dated around 7020 BC.
 This tradition is believed to have reached a peak around 3000 BC.